Our Conservation Approach

 Goat control

 Goat control is important for the long-term health of the forest as well as regeneration in the understory.
 The thinning of the forest canopy over time can lead to increased predation rates on nesting birds.
-Goats also reduce the fruiting trees important for kokako and other birds during the breeding season, and reduce the food availability for native wildlife.
+Goats also reduce the fruiting trees important for kōkako and other birds during the breeding season, and reduce the food availability for native wildlife.

 Native species monitoring

 East Taranaki Environment Collective takes a science-based approach to conservation work, by using several indicator species to demonstrate the effectiveness of our pest control programmes.
-While pest control is at the core of our work to restore the ecosystem, we monitor kiwi, kokako, and other species to indicate whether we are successfully reducing predator populations, and if this has a positive flow on effect on wildlife.
+While pest control is at the core of our work to restore the ecosystem, we monitor kiwi, kōkako, and other species to indicate whether we are successfully reducing predator populations, and if this has a positive flow on effect on wildlife.

 Kiwi

-contributing to the national recovery of the western brown kiwi in NZ.
+The national kiwi recovery plan indicates that the kiwi population is declining at 2% pa.
 It is estimated that there are about 68,000 kiwi left in New Zealand.
 If Kiwi populations are declining by about 2% per year in areas where predators are uncontrolled – that’s about 20 per week.

 If we don’t provide predator control 95% of kiwi chicks will be killed, and as the older kiwi die out the population will implode, and as a result we will lose our iconic taonga.
 Our long standing pest control network is a success story, helping to turn a declining population into one which is growing.
-Our project area is a stronghold for the future of the North Island Western Brown Kiwi.

-Kokako monitoring
+Kōkako monitoring

-Fewer than 1000 pairs of kōkako currently exist in New Zealand.
+Fewer than 2000 pairs of kōkako currently exist in New Zealand.
 Without intervention extinction of the populations and loss of their particular genetic lineages are certain.
 The last kōkako to be seen in the the East Taranaki forest was around 1989.
 Since East Taranaki Environment Trust’s inception in 2005, kōkako re-establishment has been a part of our long term vision.

 In 2010 we identified a core block within our project which had suitable habitat to reintroduce kōkako.
 Since then we have undertaken intensive predator control to ensure the habitat has flourished to provide a place for them to thrive.
 In 2018 the first 20 manu (birds) were caught on Hauturu Island and moved to our project.
 The goal of this was to establish a self-supporting population which can contribute to the wider kokako recovery plan and the restoration of the overall ecological system.

-In September of each year our field team conducts a census survey within the 1,000-hectare kokako core block within the Pouiatoa Conservation Area.
-In September 2021 the team covered over 50km of tracks and had a successful year, with the team identifying 13 kokako and hearing at least another 3 birds.
-There were five pairs identified with potentially another pair being located, and there are at least 5 unbanded kokako in the area.
-This is great news because it means that there are some breeding pairs within the Pouiatoa, and that the kokako checks are surviving.
+In September of each year our field team conducts a census survey within the 1,000-hectare kōkako core block within the Pouiatoa Conservation Area.
+In September 2021 the team covered over 50km of tracks and had a successful year, with the team identifying 13 kōkako and hearing at least another 3 birds.
+There were five pairs identified with potentially another pair being located, and there are at least 5 unbanded kōkako in the area.